 Therapists have long touted the importance of active listening skills in interpersonal relationships.
 Listening actively isn't just a way to support someone you care about, though.
 A Wall Street Journal article on active listening points out that what is good for the speaker is also good for the listener.
 Active participation encourages the speaker, reduces attention burnout in the listener, and enhances overall communication.
 While the Wall Street Journal article concentrates on listening within a personal relationship, the truths it shares are relevant to a business environment.
-At Being First, we’ve been teaching advanced applications of active listening to executive change leaders for three decades and can attest to its powerful impact.
+At Being First, we’ve been teaching advanced applications of active listening to executive change leaders for four decades and can attest to its powerful impact.

 Creating Positive Change through Active Listening

 One of the top reasons for failures in change management is that consultants or team leaders are not appropriately equipped to deal with communication on a personal level.
 Positive, proactive change requires not just conversation, but a lot of communication—leaders, project teams, and consultants must be able to listen to needs, understand limitations, and present information in a way that engages staff and executive support.
 By using active listening, change management staff and business leaders become more aware of the organic needs within an organization, making change decisions more impactful.
 They know how to be a good listener and also digest and respond to concerns in a more appropriate, timely manner, leading to reduced fear and increased buy-in and support of change.